findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 scratch of the surface.
 If you are interested about topic, please contact our project team and we tell you more.
 We would we extremely happy if you join our effort to develop best performing identity agency.

----- END ----

-## Learnings

-1. Closure, reference to your variables, how escaping?
-1. Pointer to something, this case to interface, `error`
-1. No side effects, just values in and values out.
-    - can be expensive in some cases, but **surprisings benefits**

-### How We Can Get More information (cmdline tools of Go for help)

-In this paper we concentrate one of the all time high methods of performance which one of the easiest ways to make your app fast, and it’s function inlining.
-Others are memory allocation which might be even more important.
-And some others are how memory is used because of cache lines.